AAAI-22 is pleased to present the following series of distinguished speakers:

 Title: Advancing Agricultural Genome to Phenome Research

-Pat Schnable is a distinguished professor at Iowa State University where he holds an endowed chair and directs the Plant Sciences Institute that is fostering collaborations among plant scientists, engineers, and data scientists.
-Schnable received his BS in Agronomy from Cornell University and his PhD in Plant Breeding and Cytogenetics from Iowa State University; he conducted post-doctoral research in Molecular Genetics at the Max Planck Institute in Köln, Germany.
+Pat Schnable is a distinguished professor at Iowa State University, where he holds an endowed chair and directs the Plant Sciences Institute, which fosters collaborations among plant scientists, engineers, and data scientists.
+Schnable received his BS in Agronomy from Cornell University and his Ph.D. in Plant Breeding and Cytogenetics from Iowa State University; he conducted post-doctoral research in Molecular Genetics at the Max Planck Institute in Köln, Germany.

 Schnable’s wide-ranging investigations of the maize genome have resulted in over 200 peer-reviewed publications, an h-index of 77, and over 24,000 citations.
 He is a fellow of the American Association for the Advancement of Science, co-lead of the Genomes to Fields Initiative, the PI of the Agricultural Genomes to Phenomes Initiative (AG2PI), a past chair of the American Society of Plant Biology’s Science Policy Committee, and a past chair of the Maize Genetics Executive Committee.